 Museums steward humanity’s shared past in their collections.
 All people should have the right to access the histories they contain, regardless of where they live, how much they earn, or their ethnic or racial identity.
 For too long, museums have kept a tight hold on access to heritage information.
 It’s time to break museum collections wide open.

 Open Access is a sector-bridging movement that strives to make digital information available online, free of charge and unrestricted by licensing or copyright.
+You can easily find open-access publications and open-access scholarly literature.
 For museums and cultural organizations, Open Access is a broad term.
 The type of information available, level of detail, and rights to use materials vary according to each institution.
 This article focuses on the benefits of museums creating open-access collections – granting direct and unpaid access to collection information online.
 Open-access collections function as vital tools for museums to bring collections to the public and demonstrate their commitment to access to cultural heritage.
 Here’s why.

 The reasons museums should create open-access collections

 Open-access collections bring greater transparency to the heritage sector, reduce information silos, and enable researchers to uncover vetted collection information in seconds.
 Let’s take a closer look at some of these reasons museums should provide unlimited online access to their collections today.